web-infra-dev/rsbuild/packages/document/docs/en/config/output/assetsRetry.md

 ### Notes

-When you use `assetsRetry`, the Builder injects some runtime code into the HTML and serializes the `assetsRetry` config, inserting it into the runtime code.
+When you use `assetsRetry`, the Rsbuild injects some runtime code into the HTML and serializes the `assetsRetry` config, inserting it into the runtime code.
 Therefore, you need to be aware of the following:

 - Avoid configuring sensitive information in `assetsRetry`, such as internal tokens.
 - Avoid referencing variables or methods outside of `onRetry`, `onSuccess`, and `onFail`.